On thermal radiation of de Sitter space in the semiclassical Jackiw-Teitelboim model: Conclusion and Discussion

-In the original formulation of the proper temperature in thermal equilibrium \cite{Tolman:1930zza,Tolman:1930ona}, Tolman assumed that the stress tensor should be traceless; in other words, the equation of state should be satisfied.
+The final comment is in order.
+In formulating the proper temperature in thermal equilibrium \cite{Tolman:1930zza,Tolman:1930ona}, Tolman assumed that the stress tensor should be traceless; in other words, the equation of state should be satisfied.
 The first law of thermodynamics consists of the proper energy density and the proper pressure, in which one of them should be eliminated by using the equation of state; however, in the presence of trace anomaly, eliminating one quantity leaves the trace term in the first law of thermodynamics.
 This is the essential reason why the Stefan-Boltzmann law should be modified such as Eq.~\eqref{eq:eff sb law} when the trace of the stress tensor does not vanish \cite{Gim:2015era}.
-Quantum-mechanically radiating systems are sometimes of relevance to trace anomalies, so it would be interesting to study what happens in other gravitational systems.
+Quantum-mechanically radiating systems are commonly associated with trace anomalies, so it would be interesting to study what happens in other gravitational systems related to de Sitter space.

-\acknowledgments This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Korea government(MSIP) (Grant No. 2017R1A2B2006159) and the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (NRF-2020R1A6A1A03047877).
+\acknowledgments This work was supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(MSIT) (No. NRF-2022R1A2C1002894).
+WK was partially supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education through the Center for Quantum Spacetime (CQUeST) of Sogang University (NRF-2020R1A6A1A03047877).
+HE was partially supported by Basic Science Research Program (NRF-2022R1I1A1A01068833).\\